Brave-Clown/homelab-guides/README.md

 ## Contributing

 Found an issue or have a suggestion?
-Feel free to open an issue or submit a pull request!
+Feel free to open an [Issue](https://github.com/your-username/homelab-guides/issues)

 ## Environment